 - 1. Were the teacher trainees exposed to any learning experience throughout their training in the CRMEF? - 2.
 Did the teacher trainees develop their confidence and sense of competence in teaching English language throughout their training in the CRMEF? - 3.
-What learning experience helped affect their attitudes and perceptions as well as their sense of competence in their teaching practices? - 4.
-To what extent are the range of the learning experiences offered to them during their training in the CRMEF effective in terms of developing their teaching skills?
+What learning experience affected their attitudes and perceptions as well as their sense of competence in their teaching practices? - 4.
+To what extent is the range of learning experiences offered to them during their training at the CRMEF effective in developing their teaching skills?

-Research instruments
+Research Instruments

 The questionnaires are developed significantly for the teacher training program to ascertain the pre-service teachers' perceived development in confidence and identify the learning experiences within the training program that have affected their sense of competence in teaching.
 They are comprised of 20 questions.
-Some questions with a s point Likert scale for responses are close-ended (e.g. at the start of this training program, how confident did you feel about teaching English.
-Very confident, Confident; Not sure, Not confident; Scared stiff?).
-Other questions are openended (e.g. General comments about how you feel your sense of competence has developed in teaching English as a result of completing their teacher training program in the CRMEF).
+Some questions with a 5-point Likert scale for responses are close-ended (e.g., at the start of this training program, how confident did you feel about teaching English?
+(Very confident, Confident; Not sure, Not confident; Scared stiff)).
+Other questions are open-ended (e.g., General comments about how you feel your sense of competence has developed in teaching English as a result of completing their teacher training program in the CRMEF).

-The survey includes questions about how confident the participants felt about teaching English at the start and at the end of their training; which learning experiences helped them develop this confidence and change their attitudes toward English language teaching; how effective were the integration of learning experiences and why; how they developed both their professional and personal skills for teaching, and any general comments about how they developed their sense of competence in teaching English language throughout their training in the CRMEF.
+The survey includes questions about how confident the participants felt about teaching English at the start and at the end of their training; which learning experiences helped them develop this confidence and change their attitudes toward English language teaching; how effective were the integration of learning experiences and why; how they developed both their professional and personal skills for teaching; and any general comments about how they developed their sense of competence in teaching English language throughout their training in the CRMEF.

-Research participants
+Research Participants

-The participants English language teacher trainees enrolled in the teacher education program in the CRMFE-Fez include 112 during the training years 2020-2021 and 2021-2022.
-It is noted that 48% of the participants are females and 52% are males.
+The participants of English language teacher trainees that enrolled in the teacher education program in the CRMFE-Fez were 112 during the training years 2020-2021 and 2021-2022.
+It was noted that 48% of the participants are females and 52% are males.
 Most of them live in the city of Fez including its suburbs.
-The other participants are originally from Meknes, Khenifra, Beni Mellal, Taza, Taounate and Boulmane.
-They took the time to complete the entire survey including the open-ended questions.
-Given the fact that the interviews were conducted after thie final assessment session of the training, only 25 participants living in the city pf Fez, accepted to participate.
-In-depth interviewing as a qualitative research technique that involves conducting intensive individual interviews with a small number of respondents.
+The other participants are originally from Meknes, Khenifra, Beni Mellal, Taza, Taounate, and Boulmane.
+They took their time to complete the entire survey including the open-ended questions.
+Since the interviews were conducted after the final assessment session of the training, only 25 participants living in the city of Fez accepted to participate.
+In-depth interviewing, as a qualitative research technique that involves conducting intensive individual interviews with a small number of respondents, was carried out.
 They provide much more detailed information than what is available through other data collection methods, such as surveys.
-They also may provide a more relaxed atmosphere in which to collect informationpeople may feel more comfortable having a conversation with you about their program as opposed to filling out a survey.
-In this respect, the interviews were carried out to explore the participants' perspectives on the training program in the CRMEF.
+They also provide a more relaxed atmosphere in which to collect information because people generally feel more comfortable having a conversation with you about their program as opposed to filling out a survey.
+As a result, the interviews were carried out to explore the participants' perspectives on the training program in the CRMEF.
 They include questions about their experiences and expectations related to the program, the thoughts they had concerning program operations, processes, and outcomes, and about any changes they perceived in their attitudes and teaching competence as a result of their involvement in the program.
 The interviews were conducted face to face to provide a better opportunity to read the body language of the respondents and match the responses.
-They represented purely a conversational method and invited opportunities to get details from the informants.
+They represented purely a conversational method and provided opportunities to gather details from the informants.